An analysis of the stationary operation of atomic clocks: Outlooks

+In this work we introduced a mathematical model of atomic clocks, see Eq.~(\ref{MainProcess}), and studied the stationary state of this model for the case of unbiased clocks, see Definition~\ref{rev:unbiased}.
+In particular we derived a lower bound for the atomic clock stability in terms of the Fisher information of the frequency reference and quantities characterizing the short time stability of the local oscillator.

-Consider a family of states of $N$ spins, e.g.
+While our model incorporates environmental noise, and the Dick effect it fails to address the problem of phase-frequency ambiguity.
+To elaborate on the latter point, consider a family of states of $N$ spins, e.g.

 where $H = \sigma_z^{(1)} + \sigma_z^{(2)} + \cdots + \sigma_z^{(N)}$.
 Such a family is $2 \pi/T$ periodic in $\varphi$ and there cannot be any stationary state of the clock associated to this family.
-Indeed, the stationary probability distribution of such state would have the same periodicity and hence it wouldn't be normalizable.
+Indeed, the transfer matrix $A$ associated to this family of states, Eq.~(\ref{rev:A}) (for simplicity we consider the case of no local oscillator noise), inherits the $2 \pi/T$ periodicity and hence cannot posses a stationary state.